dentarg/auth0-blog/_posts/2017-03-22-add-sso-for-disqus-on-your-wordpress-site-with-auth0.markdown

 1. Enter your Disqus account credentials.
 1. Choose the website that you configured earlier.

-At this point you should be able to log in to your site.
+At this point you should be able to log into your site.
 Go to a blog post, and see the default comment section replaced with Disqus.
-Notice that you have to log in to Disqus to be able to comment (if you don’t have to log in, you were probably already logged into Disqus, try logging out using the dropdown).
+Notice that you have to log into Disqus to be able to comment (if you don’t have to log in, you were probably already logged into Disqus, try logging out using the dropdown).

 ![SSO Not Working](https://cdn.auth0.com/blog/auth0-disqus-wordpress-sso/sso-not-working.png)